pauloconnell/profile2/README.md

 I have a package which automates publishing to ghpages - just push changes to github 'main', then run 'npm run deploy' in 'main' branch and it will auto update the gh-page branch which has build for deployment

+## Git commit codeNames

+fix: Use this when you’re addressing a bug or an issue in the code.
+For example, fix: resolve crash on login screen.

+update: This is typically used for non-breaking changes that improve or modify existing functionality.
+For example, update: enhance user profile layout.

+feat: Use this when you’re adding a new feature.
+For example, feat: add user authentication.

+refactor: Use this when you’re restructuring code without changing its external behavior.
+For example, refactor: optimize database queries.

+style: Use this for changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.).
+For example, style: fix indentation in main.css.

+chore: Use this for changes that do not modify src or test files.
+For example, chore: update dependencies.

+docs: Use this for documentation changes.
+For example, docs: update README with setup instructions.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).